 ...therefore will I bring forth a fire from the midst of thee, it shall devour thee, and I will bring thee to ashes upon the earth in the sight of all them that behold thee.
 All they that know thee among the people shall be astonished at thee: thou shalt be a terror, and never shalt thou be any more.
 (Ezek.
 28:18-19)

-The doctrine of eternal torment creates a tremendous discontinuity between the Jesus who loved sinners so much that He rebuked the disciples for evening thinking about calling down fire upon the Samaritans, and the Father who plans to roast people in hell for all eternity.
-Let us review some of the problems caused by this foolhardy doctrine:
+The doctrine of eternal torment creates a tremendous discontinuity between the Jesus who loved sinners so much that He rebuked the disciples for even thinking about calling down fire upon the Samaritans, and the Father who plans to roast people in hell for all eternity.
+Let us review some of the problems caused by this misinterpretation of the Bible:

 The Bible describes Hell as an event that takes place at the end of the Millennium, when the wicked are raised to life, appear before the judgment seat of God, and are burned up and destroyed in hell fire.
-They only suffer until they are destroyed.
+They suffer in torment, but only until they are destroyed.
 The wicked will receive a punishment that is commensurate to the degree of their wickedness (Rev. 22:12; Matt.
 16:27; Luke 12:47,48).

 God, who is a being of supreme love and mercy, has no pleasure whatsoever in the destruction of sinners (Eze.
 33:11).
 However, He cannot permit sin to exist unpunished forever.
 Hell is necessary to rid the universe of those who stubbornly refuse to be saved and join God's kingdom of love.
 In similar fashion, a person with cancer in a part of their body has no pleasure in having that body part surgically removed.
 However, it is better to remove one part of the body than to lose the whole body to disease.
 Likewise, God, out of necessity, must perform His "strange act" to remove sin from this universe in order to prevent the disease of sin from being spread throughout the universe and infecting and destroying the rest of His creation.